Alexia Lemire

 What is your favourite lift or event?

 The squat is my favourite lift because it challenges me the most.
-It’s a complex movement that demands balance, strength, and patience.
-It’s always the first lift in a competition, and it’s the one that stresses me out the most because of its technical nature.
+It is a complex movement that demands balance, strength, control and patience.
+It is always the first lift in a competition, and it is the one that makes me the most nervous because of its technical nature.
 But that’s exactly why I love it, it forces me to face my fears head-on.

 What is your favourite product and why?